amandashu/LightFM-Performance/README.md

 python run.py data-dsmlp p3alpha
 ```

-Standard targets are also implemented. `all` will run all the algorithms and defaults to using data on DSMLP. `clean` will delete the folders that are outputted after running. `test` will run all the algorithms, using the test data (this data is not real and it used to check correctness of the pipeline).
+Standard targets are also implemented. `all` will run all the algorithms and defaults to using data on DSMLP. `clean` will delete the folders that are outputted after running. `test` will run all the algorithms, using the testing data.

 Running any baseline algorithm will create a folder `result_experiments`, which holds several files related to the tuning of the baseline algorithms.